 During my recent visit to Bologna, Italy, I had the chance to partake in a class about making gelato.
 Gelato is Italian ice cream, and it can be found on almost every corner in Italian cities, towns, and villages.
 It is so popular, in fact, that worldwide gelato sales increased by over $200 million in just five years.

-And what of gelato flavours?
-Traditional gelato has more fruity flavours than ice cream does, and a standard gelateria has raspberry, strawberry, and blackberry, although other typical flavours include chocolate hazelnut, pistachio, stracciatella, limone, fico (fig), and cocco (coconut).
+And what of gelato flavors?
+Traditional gelato has more fruity flavors than ice cream does, and a standard gelateria has raspberry, strawberry, and blackberry, although other typical flavors include chocolate hazelnut, pistachio, stracciatella, limone, fico (fig), and cocco (coconut).

 Carpigiani Gelato Museum

 Before donning my requisite white apron in the classroom, we had a tour of the Gelato Museum.
-This fascinating exhibition traces the history of gelato, from its early stages in the 17th century to modern day tinkerings with exotic flavours.
+This fascinating exhibition traces the history of gelato, from its early stages in the 17th century to modern-day tinkerings with exotic flavors.
 Of course, the history of frozen delights goes back more than just 400 years.
-There is evidence that some of the earliest civilisations like the Romans and the Egyptians created a version of sorbet, using snow and fruit.
+There is evidence that some of the earliest civilizations like the Romans and the Egyptians created a version of sorbet, using snow and fruit.
 Later, the Chinese taught Arab traders, who in turn taught Venetians, how to make a version of it.
-Of course, a frozen food was a novelty, and therefore only for the nobility or very rich.
+Of course, frozen food was a novelty, and therefore only for the nobility or very rich.

 Making Pineapple Sorbet